 Higher Education study, University

 You will experience a variety of teaching methods and styles and there are opportunities to take trips to a variety of sites to develop your understanding further.
 For example, various company visits are undertaken and business conferences.

-There are two written exams at the end of the course and guidance will be given on how to answer questions in the exams throughout the course.
+There are three written exams at the end of the course and guidance will be given on how to answer questions in the exams throughout the course.